Margie Masters: Early life

 Masters was born in Swan Hill, Victoria, on 24 October 1934.
-Her family later relocated to the Mornington Peninsula, where she started playing golf at the age of thirteen under her parent's influence.
+Her family later relocated to the Mornington Peninsula, where she started playing golf at the age of thirteen under her parents' influence.
 She attended Frankston High School outside Melbourne, where she set records in swimming.
 Masters won the inaugural Australian Girls' Amateur in 1953 and the Victorian Junior Championship four years in a row from 1951 to 1954.
 At senior level she won the New Zealand Women's Amateur in 1956, the South African Women's Amateur the following year, and the 1958 Australian Women's Amateur.
 She also won the Victorian Amateur five times between 1957 and 1963.
 After winning the Canadian Women's Amateur in 1964, she moved to the United States.
 In international competition she represented Australia in the Tasman Cup five successive times from 1954 to 1962 and played in the first two Commonwealth Trophy contests in 1959 and 1963.